larrysong-zillion/zillion-agentic-bizops/README.md

 ## Feedback Form

-After every test session, please fill out the **Bizops Feedback Form** (link pinned in Slack #bizops channel).
-Takes about 2 minutes.
+After every test session, please fill out the **Bizops Feedback Form** (https://docs.google.com/forms/d/e/1FAIpQLSdDzTonEVcnqT1si6dSmoCEYNycbtcM38-I50eKGQugX_Rn1w/viewform?usp=publish-editor).
+Takes about 5 minutes.
 Your input directly shapes prompt tuning and UX priorities.

 Especially helpful: specific failure modes ("the agent kept missing budget when it was mentioned in dollars-per-month form"), not generic "extraction was bad" complaints.
 The more specific the feedback, the faster we can fix it.

-For bugs blocking your work, Slack Larry directly.
-For billing or workspace issues, Slack Xander.
+For bugs blocking your work, slack Larry directly.